react18-tools/turborepo-template/README.md

 > [Featured packages built with this template.](./FEATURED.md)

+> We are happy to announce that we have launched a new course to help you understand this template better [Craft Next Gen UI Libraries for React 18 and Next.js 14](https://www.udemy.com/course/craft-next-gen-ui-libraries-for-react-18-and-nextjs-14/?referralCode=46B8C7845ECCEA99E0EF)

 ## Features

 This template offers following pre-configured features.
 Additionally, your repo will automatically be rebranded with help of workflow and post install scripts.